ahmadstiff/vault-verse/README.md

    sui client publish --gas-budget 10000000
    ```

-## 🌟 Why Magic Vault?
+## 🌟 Why Vault Verse?

-In a world where finance is often reduced to cold numbers and sterile charts, Magic Vault brings meaning, intention, and art to your financial life.
+In a world where finance is often reduced to cold numbers and sterile charts, Vault Verse brings meaning, intention, and art to your financial life.
 It's not just about tracking numbers—it's about creating a sacred space for your financial journey, manifesting intentions through transactions, and building a visual legacy of your relationship with money.

 The fusion of financial tracking with NFT creation opens new possibilities for how we perceive, interact with, and share our financial stories.